-4.1 Is it possible to provide healthcare professionals with samples of products?
+4.1 Is it possible to provide healthcare professionals with samples of medicinal products?
 If so, what restrictions apply?

-Samples of products launched on or after 1 January 2012 may be provided only during the initial 2-year period after launch, and are subject to adherence to the following restrictions set out in the executive order No. 1244 of 12 December 2005:
+Samples of products launched on or after 1 January 2012 may be provided only during the initial two-year period after launch, and are subject to adherence to the following restrictions set out in the executive order No. 1244 of 12 December 2005:

 - The recipient must be a Healthcare Professional authorised to prescribe the medicinal product in question and who is requesting the sample for a professional purpose that he is licensed to pursue. - One sample of each form and strength of a medicinal product may be dispensed per year. - 3.
 The sample must be the smallest quantity marketed. - 4.
-Labelling requirement: "Free medicinal product sample not for sale". - A written, dated and signed request must be made by the receiving Healthcare Professional. - 6.
-Dispensation is made by the marketing authorisation holder representative, not the pharmacy. - 7.
+Labelling requirement: "Free medicinal product sample not for sale". - A written, dated and signed request must be made by the receiving Healthcare Professional. - Dispensation is made by the MAH representative, not the pharmacy. - 7.
 SmPC must be enclosed. - Narcotic/controlled medicinal product samples must not be dispensed.

-The marketing authorisation holder must keep accounts of the quantity and type of dispensed medicinal product samples.
-The accounts, including the requests from the recipients of the samples, must be kept on file for at least 2 years.
-Since 2009, it has been possible for the marketing authorisation holder to sub-contract the obligation to keep accounts and to file requests received to wholesalers.
+The MAH must keep accounts of the quantity and type of dispensed medicinal product samples.
+The accounts, including the requests from the recipients of the samples, must be kept on file for at least two years.
+Since 2009, it has been possible for a MAH to subcontract the obligation to keep accounts and to file requests received to wholesalers.

-As LF has imposed an obligation for their members, the medical doctors, to neither receive nor request supply of samples, except in very rare circumstances, and considering that a medical doctor will have to request a product sample in a written, dated and signed request format, dispensation of product samples in Denmark will presumably soon be history.
+As LF has imposed an obligation for its members, medical doctors, to neither receive nor request supplies of samples, except in very rare circumstances, and considering that a medical doctor will have to request a product sample in a written, dated and signed request format, dispensation of product samples in Denmark will presumably soon be history.